walezbee/AzureFunMigration/Whiteboard design session/WDS student guide - Line-of-business application migration.md

 Fabrikam Fabrics is a major manufacturer and distributor of clothing and soft furnishing materials.
 Founded in 1972 and based in Columbus, Ohio, their business comprises three major product families (clothing, upholstery, and technical fabrics).
 Customers comprise familiar brand-name clothing manufacturers and furniture manufacturers, and also includes large-scale uniform suppliers to the US military.
 Turnover in 2018 exceeded 350 million USD.

 The CTO, James Lynch, was hired 6 months ago from outside the company, with a mandate to address ever-increasing IT costs.
 He has identified a sprawling IT estate, including a substantial legacy server footprint.
 New servers and services have been accumulated over time, without consolidating existing infrastructure.
 This includes:
-- Windows servers including both x32 and x64 hardware running Windows Server 2003 through to 2016.
+- Windows servers including both x32 and x64 hardware running Windows Server 2003 through to 2016
-- Linux servers running a mix of RHEL 6.10 and 7 series (7.2 through 7.6) and Ubuntu 16.04.
+- Linux servers running a mix of RHEL 6.10 and 7 series (7.2 through 7.6) and Ubuntu 16.04
-- The above servers comprise both physical machines as well as VMs hosted on VMware infrastructure managed by vCenter 6.5.
+- The above servers comprise both physical machines as well as VMs hosted on VMware infrastructure managed by vCenter 6.5
-- Multiple database engines, including Microsoft SQL Server, PostgreSQL, and Cassandra.
+- Multiple database engines, including Microsoft SQL Server, PostgreSQL, and Cassandra

 In total, 448 servers and VMs have been identified to date, distributed across 5 main locations, all in the US.
 There is a complex web of dependencies between servers and no-one has a clear view of the entire estate.
 Fear of breaking an existing system has been one of the drivers of server count and sprawl.